giulong/spectrum/README.md

-# AGITATION
+# SPECTRUM

-Agitation Selenium Framework
+Spectrum Selenium Framework

 ## How to build